-In Kentucky, Ohio, Pennsylvania, and the nation as a whole, Black residents currently have the highest four-week mortality rates.
+In Ohio, Pennsylvania, and the nation as a whole, Black residents currently have the highest four-week mortality rates.
+Black and White Kentuckians continue to have nearly equal four-week rates.

 Four-Week Adult COVID-19 Mortality Rate by Race